Important fee information for domestic students

 All domestic students covered by a single refund rule regardless of whether you pay a student contribution amount (Commonwealth supported students) or a domestic tuition fee (full fee paying students).
 Note that the same refund rule applies regardless of whether you choose to pay your fees up front or defer them via the HECS-HELP or FEE-HELP loan scheme.
 More information can be viewed in the Refund Rules.

 For students who have opted to defer their fees (including student contribution amounts for Commonwealth supported students) via the HECS-HELP or FEE-HELP loan schemes, debts will be automatically remitted once the refund has been approved.
-Postgraduate students should also note that once the study period has commenced, a $100.00 early withdrawal fee may apply
+Postgraduate students should also note that once the teaching period has commenced, a $100.00 early withdrawal fee may apply

 Government loan schemes